oracle-livelabs/spatial-graph/spatial-python/connect-to-adb/connect-to-adb.md

      ![Desc here...](images/connect-to-adb-13.png)

-4. Right-click on your notebook in the left panel and select **Rename**.
+4. Right-click on your notebook file Untitled.ipynb in the left panel and select **Rename**.

      ![Desc here...](images/connect-to-adb-14.png)